74 Notable alumni of

 -

-Kay W. Axhausen is Professor and chair of transportation planning at the ETH Zurich, where he leads its Institute for Transport Planning and Systems.
+Kay W. Axhausen was Professor and chair of transportation planning at the ETH Zurich, where he leads its Institute for Transport Planning and Systems.
 Before working at ETH, he worked at the University of Innsbruck, the Imperial College London and the University of Oxford.
 He holds Master of Science degree from the University of Wisconsin–Madison as well as Ph.D. in civil engineering from Karlsruhe Institute of Technology.

 -